Asanada agharkari: Taxonomy

 Asanada agharkari was initially described by Frederic Henry Gravely in 1912 in the seventh volume of the Records of the Indian Museum, a journal based in Calcutta.
 He gave it the genus name Pseudcryptops (Pocock, 1891), a name which has since been synonymized with Asanada, and also described two subspecies: A. a. agharkari and A. a. singhbhumensis.
 The last taxonomic review was done in 1978 by Jangi and Dass, in the same paper that synonymized Pseudocryptops with Asanada.

 The type specimens are alcohol-preserved at the Zoological Survey of India in Calcutta.
 There is one adult and one juvenile, both are slightly damaged and have suffered decolourization due to long preservation.

 Distribution

-A. agharkari endemic to India and is found the Andaman and Nicobar Islands, as well as the states Bihar, Maharashtra, Odisha (Orissa), and Madhya Pradesh.
+A. agharkari is endemic to India and is found the Andaman and Nicobar Islands, as well as the states of Bihar, Maharashtra, Odisha (Orissa), and Madhya Pradesh.
 The type locality (of the lectotype) is Koyna Valley in the Western Ghats, in Satara District in Maharashtra.